Markov Chain Importance Sampling -- a highly efficient estimator for MCMC

 In Section~\ref{section:LLN_CLT_MCIS} we analyzed the convergence properties of the MCIS estimator $\IS_K$, since the practically relevant estimator $\ISe_K$ appeared too intricate due to the interdependence of the points $Y_k$.
-In this section, we will discuss possible approaches to analyze the estimator $\ISe_K$ by comparing its approximation properties to layered adaptive importance sampling (LAIS, \citealt{Martino2015}, see Section~\ref{section:RelatedWork}).
+In this section, we compare the approximation properties of $\ISe_K$ to those of stratified sampling and of layered adaptive importance sampling (LAIS; \citealt{Martino2015}, see Section~\ref{section:RelatedWork}).
 We hope that this gives some insight into the way that $\ISe_K$ operates and paves the way to a rigorous mathematical analysis of $\ISe_K$.
 However, our attempts to establish such a theory have failed until now.

 So far, $\ISe_K$ has only been considered as an approximation to $\IS_K$.
 In many experiments however, $\ISe_K$ performs considerably better than $\IS_K$ and very similar to LAIS, while the target density is evaluated only half as often as for LAIS.
-This suggests to analyze the approximation properties of $\bE_\trm[\targfunc] \approx \ISe_K(\targfunc)$ directly rather than viewing $\ISe_K$ as an approximation to $\IS_K$.
+This suggests to analyze the estimation properties of $\ISe_K(\targfunc) \approx \bE_\trm[\targfunc]$ directly rather than viewing $\ISe_K$ as an approximation to $\IS_K$.
 For this purpose, it is meaningful to compare the samples $Y_k$ to random variables